Remember in math class when you learned about the difference between squares and rectangles?

 The best CBD oil is extracted from hemp in a laboratory environment.
 Part of this process includes carefully measuring milligrams of CBD compound per serving of oil.

-When you buy CBD oil, you’re provided with a detailed label showing you dosage information.
+When you buy CBD oil, you’re provided with a detailed label showing you serving size information.
 Whether you’re using a 10ml tube to administer the oil in it’s natural form, or taking a CBD capsule, you always know exactly how much CBD you’re consuming.

 Edibles might not be as straightforward.
 You can control how much CBD is put into a bowl of cake batter, for example.
 However, it can be tough to know that your CBD is evenly distributed into each cookie if you choose to make your own.